jasminkarki/jasminkarki.github.io/_projects/1_project.md

     img: /assets/img/12.jpg
     ---

-You can also put regular text between your rows of images.
-Say you wanted to write a little bit about your project before you posted the rest of the images.
-You describe how you toiled, sweated, *bled* for your project, and then... you reveal its glory in the next row of images.
+Device-free Wi-Fi sensing is widely facilitated by the prevailing Linux CSI tool designed for the Intel 5300 Network Interface Card (NIC).
+However, this tool is constrained by the necessity of a laptop equipped with the specific Intel 5300 NIC card.
+Moreover, the utilization of the Intel 5300 NIC card is hindered by its inherent drawback of furnishing CSI data solely for 30 out of the 52 subcarriers within a 20 MHz bandwidth.

+Implementation of a real-time human activity recognition system by employing signal processing techniques on the Wi-Fi CSI obtained from ESP module fed to an ML model to recognize walking, jogging, and idle activity.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">
-        {% include figure.html path="assets/img/6.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/amp_walk.jpg" title="Amplitude vs time across subcarrier while walking" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm-4 mt-3 mt-md-0">
-        {% include figure.html path="assets/img/11.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/amp_jog.jpg" title="Amplitude vs time across subcarrier while jogging" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    You can also have artistically styled 2/3 + 1/3 images, like these.
+    Amplitude Variation with time in different activities
 </div>